Ted Arcidi: Championships and accomplishments

-After leaving Pro-Wrestling, Ted created a vitamin supplement company called Arcidi Strength Systems.
-Among these are his ownership of New England's largest women's gym in Manchester, New Hampshire, and a gym equipment company called Weightlifters Warehouse.
-Later, Arcidi bought the building with his father.

 Acting career

-Behind the Scenes - A candid shot of Ted and a fighter, possibly taken by a production assistant on set.

-Arcidi started focusing on his acting career in 1997, with parts in films and shows such as Law & Order and in several commercials.
+Arcidi started focusing on his acting career in 1997, with parts in films and shows such as Law & Order, a small part in The Equalizer 2, and in several commercials.
 He participated in numerous acting classes and casting director workshops on a weekly basis, engaging with both the New York City and Boston markets.
 During this period, he also seized opportunities to act in various student films and low-budget projects, collaborating with institutions such as Emerson College, Boston University, Boston College, and New York University.

 Filmography

 The table below comes from IMDb.